criticalstack/swoll/BUILDING.md

 ## Kernel eBPF

 Swoll uses a combination of C for the eBPF probe, and golang for the client.
 If you wish to compile the eBPF probe manually, the following packages must be installed:

 * clang
 * llvm
 * libelf-dev
 * linux-headers

-Note that the kernel version of the machine you compile this on must match (in most cases) the version being installed on the workers and nodes.
-This is due to the fact we need to have the proper offsets into the `struct task_struct` for information lookup.
+* binutils (for objdump)

 The eBPF object may be compiled and installed separately, and all tooling should accept a `-b <bpf object>` flag, which is the path to the local compiled eBPF object.

-Then simply run:
+Then run:
 ```
 make -C ./internal/bpf
 ```